Video action recognition for lane-change classification and prediction of surrounding vehicles: Introduction

 Although there are other works focused on learning spatiotemporal features for video activity recognition, the selected approaches are a good example of the evolution of the two-stream-based systems, including the first successful proposal \cite{Simonyan2014} and the one ranked first \cite{Feichtenhofer2019} in the AVA Challenge 2019 \cite{gu2017ava}.
 Beyond our previous preliminary work \cite{Llorca2020}, to the best of our knowledge, this is the first proposal using video action recognition approaches to deal with lane-change recognition and prediction of surrounding vehicles for automated vehicles.

 To validate these approaches in this context, we make use of The PREVENTION dataset \cite{prevention_dataset} which provides a large number of accurate and detailed annotations of vehicles categories, trajectories and events (including left/right lane changes, among others).
-More than 356 minutes, 4M vehicle detections and 3K trajectories are available, with data collected from LIDAR, radar and camera sensors, from surrounding vehicles up to a range of 100 meters.
+More than 356 minutes, 4M vehicle detections and 3K trajectories are available, with data collected from LIDAR, radar and camera sensors, from surrounding vehicles up to a range of 80 meters.
 Contours and bounding boxes are available as raw output detections, as well as a temporary integration of the detections.

 The aforementioned architectures are adapted to deal with lane change action recognition and prediction.
 An extensive evaluation is performed in this paper.
-The amount of context information needed to model the interactions between different vehicles is studied using different sizes for the regions of interest.
+The amount of context information needed to model the interactions between different vehicles and other features implicitly included in the appearance, such as the number of lanes or the road curvature, is studied using different sizes for the regions of interest.
 The ability of the networks to perform action recognition and prediction is assessed using different time horizons and training strategies.
 The obtained results clearly validate the use of these type of approaches to solve the lane-change prediction problem of surrounding vehicles.

 The remainder of the paper is organized as follows.
 In Section \ref{sec:soa}, the related work is presented, whereas Section \ref{sec:problem} is an overview of the problem formulation.
 In Section \ref{sec:approaches} the implementation of the action recognition approaches is described.
 In Section \ref{sec:experiments} the evaluation metrics, and the performance of the different approaches are assessed.
 The final conclusions and future work are given in Section \ref{sec:conclusions}.